stennety/mywebsite/_posts/2020-07-05-review-java-concurrency-in-practice.md

 One distinction Goetz makes is between liveness and safety.
 Safety means that "nothing bad happens," but liveness means that "something good eventually happens."

 I was familiar with the term "deadlock" in computing, but there is also a failure case called "livelock."
 This is a situation in which two or more processes continually repeat the same interaction without doing any useful work.
+An analogy would be when two people are walking toward each other in a hallway.
+Person A moves to let Person B by, but Person B moves in the same direction.
+And then they do this repeatedly forever, neither making any progress.
+Like a deadlock, this results in resource starvation.